OWASP/www-chapter-limassol/tab_ctf_pvp.md

 With a high respect to the winner of PvP Battles:
 [Valery T](https://www.linkedin.com/in/valery-tyukhmenev/)

-Huge kudos to all the other players as well!
+Props to [TODO: security](https://todo.security/) for preparing the challenges for our participants, and huge kudos to all the players as well!
 We are looking forward to seeing you next time =)

 ---------------------